-Curb bits T
+Curb bits

 Bit Determination Reason

 Hinged mouthpiece LEGAL Allowed as long as it does not have a pinch point or sharp edges

 Inlaid, latex wrapped LEGAL Legal as long as mouthpiece is not greater than 3⁄4 inch in diameter

-The state of the s LEGAL Example of wire on braces of a traditional spade bit
+LEGAL Example of wire on braces of a traditional spade bit

 Traditional spade bit

 Rein chains LEGAL Example of spade bit

 Half-breed bit LEGAL

 Legal bit design LEGAL Lip strap Slobber Guard- bar shown LEGAL Lip strap and bar, chain, strap, or string slobber guard (all legal) Roller on bar LEGAL The roller forms a continuous line Rivets on joint piece LEGAL Legal because rivets or knobs are very short, smooth, and rounded to join the mouthpiece together.
 Extend very little below the bar.
-Rollers on bar LEGAL Rollers attached to the center of the bit are allowed and may extend below the bar.
-NOTETS OIL BUT LEGAL Jointed mouthpieces are allowed with a curb bit and may consist of 2 or 3 pieces Jointed mouthpiece
+LEGAL Rollers attached to the center of the bit are allowed and may extend below the bar.
+Rollers on bar LEGAL lointed mouthnisses are Jaintad mouthy is sa LEGAL Jointed mouthpieces are allowed with a curb bit and may consist of 2 or 3 pieces Jointed mouthpiece

-LEGAL Allowed on curb bit.
+Broken mouthpiece LEGAL Allowed on curb bit.
 Bars may be inlaid but must be smooth or latex-wrapped.
-Broken mouthpiece
+NOT LEGAL Gag or slip mouthpiece